Lawliar/CO3/README.md

 ## Intro

-This is the repo for *CO3: Concolic Co-execution for Firmware* where we instrument the firmware for a much faster (1000x) firmware concolic execution while utilizing the real MCU hardware.
+This is the repo for *CO3: Concolic Co-execution for Firmware* from [NU Seclab](https://seclab.nu/).
+CO3 features in instrumenting the firmware for a much faster (1000x) firmware concolic execution while running directly on the MCU hardware.
-This repo contains the instrumentation pass, working firmware source code, the orchestrator running the symbolic backend, and some helper scripts.

 ## Directory:
 ```